 With Rugby World Cup in 2019 and Tokyo Olympics and Paralympics in 2020, the Central Japan region’s development in tourism infrastructure is underway, including a massive anime theme park, the introduction of new global hotel brands, extensive convention and exhibition facilities and the world’s fastest transportation system.

 K-Marketing is Japan tourism consultancy based in Sydney and has recently been appointed as PR consultant to market CENTRAL JAPAN region in Australian market.
-(July 2019 – Present)
+(July 2019 – March 2020)

 Japan’s Best-Kept Secret